Getting your insurance company to pay for a roof replacement is always an uphill battle.

 Insurance companies are always there when you need to make a payment to them, but they don’t always make it easy to get your roof paid for when something goes wrong.

 Don’t let those insurance companies intimidate you.
 We’re here to help you navigate the insurance process, and get the coverage you deserve.
-Here’s how to get homeowners insurance to pay for a new roof:
+Here’s how to get insurance to pay for roof replacement in 5 simple steps:

 1. Check Your Policy